Independent Living Services for Older Individuals Who Are Blind

 Funds are used to: provide independent living services to older individuals who are blind; conduct activities that will improve or expand services for these individuals; and conduct activities to improve public understanding of the problems facing these individuals.
 For example, services are provided to help persons served under this program adjust to their blindness by increasing their ability to care for their individual needs.

-The independent living programs are current-funded.
+Formula grants for the OIB program are current-funded.
 However, the Act contains a provision allowing all Title VII grantees to carry over unobligated funds for an additional fiscal year.
-States participating in the State Grants and Older Blind programs must match every $9 of federal funds with $1 in nonfederal cash or in-kind resources in the year for which the federal funds are appropriated.
-To be eligible for financial assistance under the independent living state grants or Centers for Independent Living programs, states are required to establish an SILC.
-Each state must also submit a state plan for independent living that is jointly developed and signed by the director of the designated state vocational rehabilitation unit(s) (DSU) and the chairperson of the SILC.
+States participating in the OIB program must match every $9 of federal funds with $1 in nonfederal cash or in-kind resources in the year for which the federal funds are appropriated.
+Any designated state agency (DSA) is eligible for an award under this program if the DSA (a) is authorized to provide rehabilitation services to individuals who are blind and (b) submits to and obtains approval from the Secretary of an application that meets the requirements of section 752(h) of the Rehabilitation Act of 1973, as amended; and §§ 367.30 – 367.31 of the implementing regulations.